pavelsavchik/vmsislife/README.md

 # vmsislife

-Web-based game where you control a student why tries to survive in a university.
+Web-based game where you control a student who's trying to survive at university.
 Please, visit https://pavelsavchyk.github.io/vmsislife/ to play.